SpaceSC/PersonalSpace/README.md

 ## Purpose of the application

-Personal Space is an interactive app that lets the users customize what features they want to see after logging in.
+Personal Space is an interactive app that lets users customize what space related features they want to see after logging in.

 ## Installation